Remote Work Statistics: 9 Stats That Show Telecommuting is the Future

 Over the past decade, new collaborative tools and technologies have changed the way we think about remote work.
-And the world is embracing this change: companies are offering "work from home" days, co-working spaces are popping up everywhere, workers are fleeing tech hubs like SF and fueling a job renaissance in other U.S. cities, “digital nomads” travel the world and work from where ever there's an internet connection.
+The world was already embracing this change going into 2020, with companies offering "work from home" days, co-working spaces are popping up everywhere, workers are fleeing tech hubs like SF and fueling a job renaissance in other U.S. cities, “digital nomads” travelling the world and working from wherever there's an internet connection.

 Sure, it’s easy to think of reasons why professionals would dream about working from home.
 The schedule flexibility, the ability to live in a low-cost city, the fact that they could spend more time with their family.
 But what do the actual numbers say about what remote work means for employees?
 Here are three important statistics.